Prakhar54-byte/Prakhar54-byte/README.md

 </h1>

 <p align="center">
-  <em>Aspiring Software Developer | Student at Indian Institute of Technology Jodhpur<br>
+  <em>Aspiring Software Developer | It's not who I am underneath, but what I do that defines me.<br>
   Passionate about exploring new technologies and building impactful solutions.<br>
-  Currently diving deeper into C, JavaScript, and React.</em>
+  Currently diving deeper into C++, JavaScript, and React.</em>
 </p>

 <p align="center">